 Matching to Sample in ABA refers to a procedure where a stimulus is presented and taught to match a secondary stimulus (such as the word “car” and a picture of a car).
-When the two stimulus are correctly matched, a reinforcer is given to increase future likelihood of the simulus matching to occur again.
+When the two stimulus are correctly matched, a reinforcer is given to increase future likelihood of the stimulus matching to occur again.

 Reflexive is also called identity matching.
 This is the act of the subject matching the primary stimulus to the target stimulus.
 Showing a picture of a bird and the child saying “bird.”